monguri/RTXMG/README.md

 ## Known Issues

-1. The RTXMG SDK does not currently support unstructured clusters or rasterization.
+1. The RTX MG SDK does not currently support unstructured clusters or rasterization.

 ## License